katyo/oboe-rs/README.md

 executables search path.

 In case of using tools with libclang under the hood like __bindgen__ you must be sure in proper your setup.
-Otherwise you get an errors related to missing headers or definitions.
+Otherwise you get errors related to missing headers or definitions.

+One way to fix such errors is to find the folder containing those headers under your NDK or SDK home and set environment variable `BINDGEN_EXTRA_CLANG_ARGS=-I/path/to/that/folder`.

 To build applications you need recent version of __cargo-apk__ from git, which supports latest Android [SDK](https://developer.android.com/studio#command-tools) (28+) and [NDK](https://developer.android.com/ndk) (20+).
-Don't forget to set ANDROID_HOME and NDK_HOME environment variables with paths to installed SDK and NDK.
+Don't forget to set `ANDROID_HOME` and `NDK_HOME` environment variables with paths to installed SDK and NDK.

 For building host crates which requires _C_-compiler you usually should also set __HOST_CC__ environment variable with path to your _C_-compiler.